jambuur/APEDSK99/README.md

   <img width="576" src=img/PUDSK.jpg>
 </p>

-- CALL MDSK maps DSK[1-3] to a DOAD.
-The DOAD file name is the DOS max 8 character part without the extension.
+**CALL MDSK** maps DSK[1-3] to a DOAD.
+The DOAD file name is the DOS max 8 character part without the extension (see **CALL LDIR** above).

-- CALL RDSK removes a DOAD from the SD card.
-In line with BOFH standards no confirmation is required :-)
+**CALL RDSK** removes a DOAD from the SD card.
+In line with BOFH standards no confirmation is required but the DSK in question needs to be Unprotected.

-- CALL FGET and CALL FPUT load or save a DOAD from your FTP server of choice.
-Configuration on the APEDSK99 side is straightforward, with again just a couple of parameters in the CONFIG sketch.
-The FTP server side can be a bit more involved, especially regarding rights of the relevant FTP user for reading and writing in the /DISKS folder.
-FTP server logging is your friend here.
+**CALL FGET** and **CALL FPUT** load or save a DOAD from your FTP server of choice.
+Similar to **RDSK**, to overwrite an existing DSK on the SD card, it needs to be Unprotected.

-- CALL ADSR loads a DSR file from / on the SD card and resets APEDSK99.
+**CALL ADSR** loads a DSR file from the SD card and resets APEDSK99.
 If the DSR file doens't exist or is invalid the default file APEDSK99.DSR will be loaded instead.
 The current DSR filename is stored in EEPROM so will survive resets and powerdowns.
-ADSR may require a soft-reset to execute any DSR powerup routines.
+After loading a DSR, a soft-reset may be required to execute any DSR powerup routines.

+Other useful info:
-SDIR and LDSK may generate multiple screens of info.
+- **LDIR** and **LDSK** may generate multiple screens of info.
 A ">" will show up at the bottom right for you to press either <SPACE> for the next screen or <ENTER> to go back to the TI-BASIC prompt.

-Any unsuccessful CALL returns a generic "INCORRECT STATEMENT" error (or "SYNTAX ERROR" in _TI EXTENDED BASIC_) so check syntax, DOAD name etc.
+- Any unsuccessful CALL returns a generic "INCORRECT STATEMENT" error (or "SYNTAX ERROR" in _TI EXTENDED BASIC_) so check syntax, DOAD name etc.

-All CALLs use a simple 2-way 18 byte buffer for data exchange at @>5FD6 in the DSR address space.
-It allows you to manipulate the buffer from assembly or BASIC's CALL LOAD and execute the relevant Arduino routine directly (see "*direct call examples*" in the documentation).
-This lets _TI EXTENDED BASIC_ join the running program party as it only supports DSR CALL's from the "command prompt"

-See the CALLs in action at ?

 ### *Updating the DSR*